Leolty/repobench/README.md

 Dataset for the paper ["RepoBench: Benchmarking Repository-Level Code Auto-Completion Systems"]()

+RepoBench is a dataset for repository-level code auto-completion, which consists of three tasks: RepoBench-R (Retrieval), RepoBench-C (Code Completion), and RepoBench-P (Pipeline).

 ## Installation

 Make sure to use python 3.7 or later: